-- a) When using the machine, it is necessary for the protection of personal information to input the Waseda ID and password.
+- a) Certificates can also be requested online.
+Application procedures and issuable certificates can be found in Support Anywhere. - https://wnpspt.waseda.jp/student_en/supportanywhere/2022/03/08/certificate-online/ - b) When using the machine, it is necessary for the protection of personal information to input the Waseda ID and password.
 For each certificate, except for the Health Examination Certificate, a processing fee of 200 yen is required.
-The Health Examination Certificate is 300 yen. - b) If you require a certificate that cannot be issued using the automatic certificate-issuing machine, fill out the "Request for Issuance of a Certificate" at the counter of the Office, affix a processing fee payment stamp, and submit the form. - c) The name listed on a certificate is the same name as that provided at the time of enrollment at the University, even if the name is later changed by the individual concerned. - 2.
-Certificate for Student Discount
+The Health Examination Certificate is 300 yen. - c) If you require a certificate that cannot be issued using the automatic certificate-issuing machine, fill out the "Request for Issuance of a Certificate" at the counter of the Office, affix a processing fee payment stamp, and submit the form. - d) The name listed on a certificate is the same name as that provided at the time of enrollment at the University, even if the name is later changed by the individual concerned.

+2. Certificate for Student Discount